-Banking Union.
 The Banking Union was established in 2012 to break the vicious cycle of fragile banks and weak public finances in the euro area.
-It currently encompasses the European banking supervision and bank resolution mechanisms.
-However, some key elements are still missing.
-What further steps are needed in order to complete the Banking Union?
-And how stable are European banks eight years after the financial crisis?
+However, some key elements necessary for its completion are still missing.
+This briefing analyses further steps needed in order to complete the Banking Union and looks at how stable European banks are almost a decade after the crisis.

-Leaving the euro.
-Up to now, the European Treaties do not provide for member states to leave the euro.
-On the one hand, this protects the currency from speculative attacks; on the other hand, the lack of an exit option also constrains the room for political manoeuvre in times of crisis.
-Why was the euro designed as a one-way-street?
-What would be the consequences if an exit option was introduced?
-And what could be alternatives to a full-blown exit?
+Up to now, the European Treaties provide no option for leaving the euro.
+While this protects the currency from speculative attacks, the lack of an exit option also constrains the room for political manoeuvre in times of crisis.
+This briefing looks at why the euro was designed as a one-way-street, examines the potential consequences if an exit option was introduced and provides alternative scenarios to a full-blown Exit.

 In recent years, tax evasion scandals brought the topic of tax regime differences in Europe back to the centre of public interest.
 In the EU, each member state is responsible for its own tax system.
 That stimulates tax competition, but it can also trigger tax evasion or create unfair rules in the Single Market.
 This briefing explains what types of tax regulations already exist in the Single Market and which reforms are currently under discussion.
 Looking to the future, it also discusses the arguments in favour and against European taxes.